 • Photosensitivity: Excessive exposure to sun or UV lamp should be minimized until initial swelling and redness have resolved.

 • Skin inflammation or infection: Treatment should be deferred if active inflammation (eg, cysts, pimples, rash, hives) or infection present at injection site(s).

 • Skin testing: Skin testing must be performed; patients with a positive test, two equivocal tests, or demonstrating an anti-bovine collagen serum IgG level outside the normal range at baseline should not be treated.

-Pregnant women and women of reproductive potential not using effective contraception were excluded from initial studies (Cohen 2004; Joseph 2015).
+Women of reproductive potential not using effective contraception were excluded from initial studies (Cohen 2004; Joseph 2015).